tangledhelix/ansible-gg2-test-vm/README.md

     - `sudo apt-get update`
     - `sudo apt-get install -y ansible`
 - Clone this repository
-- Run the `main.yml` playbook against local system.
-Easiest as root user.
+- Run the `main.yml` playbook against local system as the default user, possibly `ubuntu`, or whatever user you plan to use ...
-    - `sudo -s`
-    - `ansible-playbook main.yml`
+    - `ansible-playbook --ask-become-pass main.yml`